 During my formative years, the direction in which I was being pushed didn’t add up.
 I found myself at the antithesis of the school spectrum.
 The power of the teachers was paramount, the lessons given out with such conviction, like thousands of others, I could do nothing else but buckle under pressure.
 I lost control of my faculties and began to believe I was at fault, that I wasn’t worth the shoes I walked in.
 Dragging the weight of shame behind me, I became an expert in the area of marginalising and failing.
 I am well aware of how easy it is to swallow the bitter pill of resentment and the destructive outcome that can entail.

-And still I crouch, beside the water, all these decades later, turning the stone… the smooth, rotund, undulations are cool, reassuring to the hand… there’s no doubting the weight… it’s heavy… I push, ever so slightly, a place teaming with life opens up… an ancient familiarity, where nothing is what it seems, harbours time to wonder awhile.
+And here I crouch beside the water all these decades later, turning the stone… the smooth, rotund, undulations are cool, reassuring to the hand… there’s no doubting the weight… it’s heavy… I push, ever so slightly, a place teaming with life opens up… an ancient familiarity, where nothing is what it seems, harbours time to wonder awhile.

 Watching a line of ants going about their business, shifting twigs, earth, crumbs, anything useful for the home run, I became transfixed.
 Some of the debris was so big they gathered in mates to help carry the load.
 Marvelling at their diligence, working together, solving complex manoeuvres on rout, I swear I heard an unsaid language at play, saw how nothing bar death would stop them colonising, as humans might.
 Whatever these tiny creatures were doing, they were giving me an enormous amount to think about.

 Irony had it that some great teachers outside the system, opened my eyes to reason, to the logistics, flipped chaos into sense, revealing how the finger of the system needed me to fail.
 By unearthing this truth, I revealed a helpless child still pickled in the anguish and absolute fear of failing.
-As the root cause of my disintegration and alienation, became clearer, a stark simple truth emerged, prompting me see the model for what it was; a fundamental understanding of how the formalities of education are structured, by a calculated curriculum, manipulated from the ground up, to categorise, separate, mark the child up, down, or out, to suit someone else’s need.
+As the root cause of my disintegration and alienation, became clearer, a stark simple truth emerged, prompting me see the model for what it was: a fundamental understanding of how the formalities of education are structured, on the back of a calculated curriculum… formed from the ground up, categorised and evaluated, according to someone else’s need.

 Set up for the path ahead… we start, like eager puppies, performing tricks for a treat.
 If you behave accordingly, jump the hoop as you are supposed to, you’re rewarded with a gold star.
 As the terms go by that prized star grows in stature, morphs into exam results, degrees, doctorates, the crowning glory of a diploma.
 For those of us running in the opposite direction, such a glittering prize becomes an increasingly impossible goal.
 When you’re told year in and year out that passing exams is the one and only way to realising life, and you can’t get past the first hurdle, the wind soon goes out of the sails, along with any remaining enthusiasm for the persons and places who put you there.